Skip to main content

 Once prevalent throughout Britain, by the late 19th century only a few populations of pine martens in the north and west of Scotland had survived, due to the destruction of our vast wild woodlands and coming into conflict with humans.

 In 1988 legal protection was introduced to prevent hunting and persecution by gamekeepers and others, and a licence is now required to carry out work relating to pine martens.
 The legal protection has enabled the spread of pine martens into southern Scotland and over the border into northern counties of England.
-Excitingly, there have now been confirmed sightings in Northumberland, Cumbria, Shropshire, Yorkshire and Powys in Wales.
+There have been several confirmed sightings in places outside of areas where known introductions have taken place.

 Can we have them in Britain?

-Between 2015 and 2017, some 51 pine martens were translocated from Scotland to Wales, where there is now a viable population.
-Moves for licensed reintroductions in southern England have been slow to gain traction and possibly as a result, unlicensed reintroductions have taken place in the New Forest.
+• Between 2015 and 2017, some 51 pine martens were translocated from Scotland to Wales, where there is now a viable population

 In summary